Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-7_Power-of-Empathy_Marshall-Rosenberg_transcript.md

 #### In this role play, I'll be playing the role of a father who has stimulated great pain for his daughter.

-I'll be using nonviolent communication and demonstrating how empathic connection is used in a non violent communication way.
+I'll be using nonviolent communication and demonstrating how empathic connection is used in a nonviolent communication way.
 My daughter will not be speaking nonviolent communication.

 Usually this kind of work begins when I ask the other person, in the role of the person who stimulated the pain, to tell me "what's still alive in you that you would like me to hear?
 Don't worry about how I receive it, I'm now learning how to respond empathically, so I won't respond as I have in the past."